 LG plans to sell the G8 ThinQ in black, red, and gray.
 The Galaxy S10 will come in black, white, blue, green, and pink.

 Google’s Android 9 Pie serves as the core platform for the G8 and the S10.
 LG and Samsung each have a skin for Android, though LG’s is less in your face.

 LG offers a clean look to its phones and provides a wealth of options when it comes to customizing the basic experience of the G8.
 For the moment, it’s hard to dive into specifics, as LG hasn’t provided too much detail about the G8’s software.

 The S10 ships with Samsung’s brand new One UI.
 Initial impressions of One UI show that Samsung has learned to tone things down a bit while offering more functionality.
-We’ve yet to fully see how One UI behaves on the S10, but after our brief time with it we can say we like what we see.
+After our brief time testing out One UI, we can say we like what we see.

 Is one better than the other?
 I’d say this comes down to a matter of taste.